amagura/zelda-battery/README.md

 AFAIK there is _no_ way to periodically refresh a bash prompt without either running `clear`/`Ctrl-L` or pressing enter, which causes the prompt to be redrawn.

 ## Submissions
-Screenshot, command-line prompt examples, and all other submissions are appreciated as always; thank you.
+Screenshot, command-line prompt examples, and all other submissions are appreciated as always.
+Thank you.